 Don't look at the thing that is scaring you, always look in the direction you want to go.
 You will always end up going in whichever direction you are looking.

-Don't hit the brakes too harshly on slippery surfaces because you could break traction.
+Don't hit the brakes or accelerate too harshly on slippery surfaces because you could break traction.

 Don't go into curves or off ramps too fast.
 When you go into a curve too fast, it's too late to slow down.

 Don't signal too early.
 If a driver is waiting to pull out into the roadway between you and your turn, they could pull out and cut you off thinking that you are turning before them.